utoni/nDPId/README.md

 # Disclaimer

-Please protect the privacy of others.
+Please respect&protect the privacy of others.

 The purpose of this software is not to spy on others, but to detect network anomalies and malicious traffic.

 # Abstract